FAQs

 6. I need marital counseling.
 How does that work?

-Dr. Scott: Typically, I would meet with you and your spouse in the first 75-minute session, and, by the end of the session, I would suggest a treatment plan that would probably include meeting with each of you individually, in addition to couple sessions.
+Dr. Scott: Typically, I would meet with you and your spouse in the first session, and, by the end of the session, I would suggest a treatment plan that would probably include meeting with each of you individually, in addition to couple sessions.
 In couple sessions, I carefully observe and respond to a couple’s communication and problem-solving skills, how each person responds to the stress of marital conflict, and try to show a couple how each person’s unique personality and spiritual giftedness might contribute to both the marital problems and solutions.
 In meeting with you or your spouse individually, we would explore the negative feelings and thoughts and behaviors that occur in the presence of your spouse.
 Marital conflict often “triggers” feelings of worthlessness, alienation, rejection, powerless that I believe only Jesus can change into love, joy, and peace.
 Once those wounds are healed in you, the marriage greatly improves.
 When both partners experience healing, the marriage improves all the more.

 7. What’s your view on divorce?